This article describes the steps required to set up your new system.

 Questions to Guide Additional System Setup

 Below are some questions to help you make decisions about additional setup.
 All of the items discussed are optional.
-For example, if you don't define organization types, you won't be prompted for organization type when using the system, but that doesn't prevent you from making reservations, etc.
+For example, if you don't define organization types, you won't be prompted for organization type when using the system, but that doesn't prevent you from making reservations.

-Do you arrange the tables and chairs in rooms prior to events?
+Do you arrange the tables and chairs in rooms before events?

-If you set rooms up prior to the start of events, you'll want to create room setup records in the system.
+If you set rooms up before the start of events, you'll want to create room setup records in the system.

 - Examples of room setups: Hollow Square, U-Shape, Classroom